-Harbor Freight Tools for Schools director of communications Swati Pandey on Tuesday said the company estimated the donation at “45 million pairs of gloves, hundreds of thousands of N95 masks and tens of thousands of face shields.”
+Harbor Freight Tools spokesperson Swati Pandey on Tuesday said the company estimated the donation at “45 million pairs of gloves, hundreds of thousands of N95 masks and tens of thousands of face shields.”

 Pandey said Harbor Freight would keep on donating as it received new supplies.

 “We are committed to donating every piece of personal protective gear we receive, as long as the virus is still threatening our frontline healthcare workers,” Pandey wrote in an email.

 If you work at a hospital with a 24 hour emergency room in need of these items, please ask the office in charge of procurement at your hospital to visit this URL https://t.co/JgPQ0GIOxh so they can provide us with the information we’ll need to determine if we can make a donation. pic.twitter.com/RJUOW5z2c8

 — Harbor Freight Tools (@HarborFreight) March 22, 2020

 The Society of Collision Repair Specialists on Tuesday encouraged similar charity from the industry’s body shops following a conversation with a software company seeking N95 masks.